Cold Sores Versus Pimples: Which One Do You Have & How To Get Rid Of Them Both

 How do you get rid of cold sores?

 If you have a cold sore, chances are you're looking to get rid of those painful pustules as soon as possible.
 Good news: There are plenty of natural ways to prevent these painful sores—keep stress to a minimum, make sure you're getting enough sleep, and maintain a sharp immune system by practicing healthy nutrition and lifestyle habits.
 But if your lesions appear frequently—say, six times per year or more—you might want to look into oral antiviral medication.
 Gabriel agrees: "It can be a life-changer for those that get frequent cold sores," she notes.
 "I also like daily L-lysine, a common amino acid supplement that can also decrease the occurrences."
-That's because L-lysine can block another amino acid called arginine, which HSV needs to replicate and grow.
+That's because L-lysine can block another amino acid called arginine2, which HSV needs to replicate and grow.

-In terms of topicals, zinc oxide and essential oils have shown effective: One study showed that patients who applied a zinc-oxide-based cream experienced less severe symptoms, even shaving one and half days off their healing time.
+In terms of topicals, zinc oxide and essential oils have shown effective: One study showed that patients who applied a zinc-oxide-based cream experienced less severe symptoms3, even shaving one and half days off their healing time.
 It makes sense, as zinc oxide has a rather soothing effect on the skin.
-Another study found that applying lemon balm essential oil to lesions can help reduce the size of blisters and allow patients to heal faster.
+Another study found that applying lemon balm essential oil to lesions can help reduce the size of blisters2 and allow patients to heal faster.
 Without any sort of treatment, topical or oral, the flare-up should heal on its own in about one to two weeks, says King.

 How do you get rid of pimples?